Policy Gradient Methods for Distortion Risk Measures: Introduction

 We provide bounds on the bias and variance of the DRM policy gradient estimates.
 Using these bounds, we establish that our algorithms converge to an approximate stationary point of the DRM objective at a rate of $O(\nicefrac{1}{\sqrt{N}})$.
 Here $N$ denotes the total number of iterations of the DRM policy gradient algorithm.
 Our algorithms require $O(\sqrt{N})$ episodes per iteration for both on-policy and off-policy RL settings.

-\textit{Related work.} In \cite{tamar2015}, the authors consider a policy gradient algorithm for an abstract coherent risk measure.
+\textit{Related work.} In \cite{nv23}, the authors develop a general framework for optimization of any smooth risk measure which satisfy certain predefined conditions.
+It employs a zeroth-order optimization technique, specifically the smooth functional (SF) based estimator for estimating the gradient.
+In \cite{tamar2015}, the authors consider a policy gradient algorithm for an abstract coherent risk measure.
 They derive a policy gradient theorem using the dual representation of a coherent risk measure.
 Next, using the EDF of the cumulative reward distribution, they propose an estimate of the policy gradient, and this estimation scheme requires solving a convex optimization problem.
 Finally, they establish asymptotic consistency of their proposed gradient estimate.
 In \cite{prashla16}, the authors consider a CPT-based objective in an RL setting.
 They employ a simultaneous perturbation stochastic approximation (SPSA) method for policy gradient estimation, and provide asymptotic convergence guarantees for their algorithm.
 In \cite{prashla2021}, the authors survey policy gradient algorithms for optimizing different risk measures in a constrained as well as an unconstrained RL setting.
 In a non-RL context, the authors in \cite{glynn21} study the sensitivity of DRM using an estimator that is based on the generalized likelihood ratio method, and establish a central limit theorem for their gradient estimator.